isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-A Quiet Revolution: Women and Work in Industrialising Singapore.md

 #### **Changes on the Home Front**

 The costs of urban, high-rise living have rendered women’s employment a matter of financial necessity.
-In 1964, four years after the state public housing programme was launched, the <i>New Lives in New Homes</i> survey by the Persatuan Wanita Singapura found that respondents were of the unanimous opinion that life was costlier in Housing & Development Board (HDB) flats than in <i>kampungs</i> and pre-war tenements in the city centre.[^40] The additional expenditure was chiefly met by increased income through the wife’s efforts, for example, through making cakes for sale and taking in sewing jobs, or increases in the husband’s income as well as more careful budgeting and by working in small factories in the estate.[^41] At the time, about 20 percent of the population lived in HDB flats.[^42] By 1980, the figure had risen to 67.8 percent.[^43]
+In 1964, four years after the state public housing programme was launched, the <i>New Lives in New Homes</i> survey by the Persatuan Wanita Singapura found that respondents were of the unanimous opinion that life was costlier in Housing &amp; Development Board (HDB) flats than in <i>kampungs</i> and pre-war tenements in the city centre.[^40] The additional expenditure was chiefly met by increased income through the wife’s efforts, for example, through making cakes for sale and taking in sewing jobs, or increases in the husband’s income as well as more careful budgeting and by working in small factories in the estate.[^41] At the time, about 20 percent of the population lived in HDB flats.[^42] By 1980, the figure had risen to 67.8 percent.[^43]

 Mass resettlement and home ownership propelled more women into the workforce to help cover daily expenses such as food and utilities, and the purchase of home appliances, furnishings, consumer goods and other trappings of the new lifestyle.[^44] When interviewed in the mid-1970s on her reasons for working, Ah Geok, who worked in an electronics assembly, replied, “Prices and inflation are so high nowadays that I have to work.”[^45] Faced with rising cash needs, the gainful employment of women became increasingly essential for the maintenance and improvement of family living standards.